 Discospondylitis in dogs is the infection of an intervertebral disc and the vertebrae sitting on either side of it.
-“Discospondylitis” combines three meanings: “disco,” which refers to the intervertebral discs/cartilage cushioning the bones of the spine; “spondylo,” or vertebrae; and “itis,” meaning infection or inflammation.
-Large-breed male dogs are affected more than any other breed.
+The word “discospondylitis” combines three meanings: disco refers to the intervertebral discs cushioning the bones of the spine, spondylo refers to vertebrae, and itis means infection or inflammation.

 Infection and swelling of the spine can significantly alter your pet's quality of life.
 Contact us to see how we can help.

 WHAT ARE SYMPTOMS OF DISCOSPONDYLITIS?